thtskaran/sanskritayam/README.md

+Sure, here's the updated README.md file with the documentation section added:

 # Sanskritayam Programming Language

 Sanskritayam is a fun and experimental programming language inspired by Sanskrit, the ancient language of India.
 This project was created based on a viral meme from last year, where a group of aunties were discussing the idea of making Sanskrit a coding language.
 As a joke, my friend [Pinakkk](https://github.com/pinakkk) and I thought of turning this idea into reality, and thus, Sanskritayam was born!